rd--/blksc3/md/glossary.md

 When a block is deleted all of its descendants are deleted along with it.
 Deletion can be _undone_.

+## Demand Rate

+_Demand Rate_ refers to a category of unit generators that are not scheduled on either the audio or control rate sample clocks, but instead calculate values when requested to by either `Demand`, `Duty` or `TDuty`.

 ## Duplicate

 A block can be _duplicated_ using the _Duplicate_ item in the context menu.